MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 ### Range concepts

 How you iterate over the elements of a range depends on its underlying iterator type.
-Ranges use C++ concepts to specify the iterator they support.
+Ranges use C++ concepts that specify which iterator they support.

 In C++20, to say that concept *X* refines concept *Y* means that everything that satisfies concept *Y* also satisfies concept *X*.
 For example: *car*, *bus*, and *truck* all refine *vehicle*.

-Some of the range concepts mirror the hierarchy of iterator categories.
+Some range concepts mirror the hierarchy of iterator categories.
 The following table lists various range concepts, along with the types of containers that they can be applied to.

 | Range concept | Description | Supported containers |
 |--|--|--|